mgRamses/country-app-3/README.md

   - [NodeJS](https://nodejs.org/)
   - [Yarn](https://yarnpkg.com/getting-started/install)

-This is the template we provide you as a starting point.
+This template provided has everything you need to get started.
+- `yarn install` should install all dependencies
+- `yarn dev` should start your local environment

-To get started just run `yarn install` and `yarn dev` Your coding starting point is `src/App.jsx`
+Your react code starting point is `src/App.jsx`

 The API endpoint for querying countries is available at `/countries`.
 It supports the following query search parameters: